| The Implant Imperative:Enrolling the Patient as a Partner

 their implants; to encourage them in what to do, and to have

+them understand the reasons for doing it.
 About ten years ago, I had an awakening that

 was to change my life as a hygienist.
 I was introduced to